titaniummachine1/AIGamePyLibrary/README.md

 <details>
 <summary><strong>Survival Simulation</strong></summary>

-**Description:** Nodes for the Survival game.
-The SurvivalController is the required destination to control a single 3d character.
+**Description:** The SurvivalController is the required destination to control a single 3d character.
 ConstructSurvivalProperties sets that character's aesthetic.

 **Overview:** Aialanders are trapped on a deserted island with apple trees and other inhabitants.
 Each Aialander has a storage container they can put food.
+Tree count and location can vary per simulation.

 **Objective:** To survive on the island given the available food.
-Other inhabitants may be friendly or may not be, it's your choice how you respond to them.
+Other inhabitants may be friendly or aggressive, you can choose any personality you want.
 Ending with the highest rank will give you the most clout but it's your decision if that's important to you or not.

 <details>
 <summary>Customization</summary>